WGMU-LP: History

-WGMU-LP originally signed-on on July 26, 1994 as W39AS but identified themselves on-air as "WWIN".
+WGMU-LP originally signed-on on July 26, 1994, as W39AS but identified themselves on-air as "WWIN".
 On January 11, 1995, the station joined The WB.
 In 1998, W39AS changed its call letters to WBVT-LP.
 In May 1999, WB programming began airing on Fox affiliate WFFF-TV in a secondary nature and WBVT-LP picked up UPN from WWBI-LP.
 During a period in 2003, the station aired America One programing during the day while showing a "UPN 39" logo in the top-right corner of the screen.
-The station aired UPN programming during prime time but would not air the network's kid shows.
+The station aired UPN programming during prime time but would not air the network's children's shows.
 In 2004, WBVT-LP's previous owners (NYN, LLC) were experiencing financial problems which led them to give control of the station to Equity Media Holdings (then known as Equity Broadcasting).
 The company would buy the station outright in February 2005.

 During times of financial trouble and the transition to Equity ownership, there were plenty of technical problems on the channel.
 There was a point where it would be off-air for days at a time.
 During this dark period, some area cable systems (including Adelphia in Burlington) temporarily replaced WBVT-LP with Boston's WSBK-TV.
-In 2005 once the station was in Equity's hands and back in shape, it changed its call letters again to the current WGMU-CA. This was done in order to distinguish itself as a UPN station and no longer a WB affiliate.
+In 2005, once the station was in Equity's hands and back in shape, it changed its call letters again to WGMU-CA. This was done in order to distinguish itself as a UPN station and no longer a WB affiliate.
 In Fall 2006, UPN ceased broadcasting and merged with The WB into a new network called The CW.
 Only one UPN/WB affiliate in each market could join The CW, and WGMU-CA was rejected in favor of WFFF-TV.
-Instead, it joined MyNetworkTV another new network created by News Corporation for former UPN/WB stations that could not affiliate with The CW.
+Instead, it joined MyNetworkTV, another new network created by News Corporation for former UPN/WB stations that could not affiliate with The CW.
 The new affiliation took effect on September 5 and WGMU-CA changed its branding to "My 39".

-Before MyNetworkTV affiliation, WGMU-CA did not have a website of its own.
+Before its MyNetworkTV affiliation, WGMU-CA did not have a website of its own.
 The station formerly had a website as WBVT-LP.
 When it was bought by Equity and changed to WGMU-CA, it got a website at gmupn.com that later disappeared.
 With the network switch, Equity created a new site for the station located at mytv-burlington.com which is no longer active.
 On December 8, 2008, Equity Media Holdings filed for bankruptcy.
-As a result, WGMU-CA was temporarily taken off-the-air.
+As a result, WGMU-CA was temporarily taken off the air.
 On April 16, 2009, Equity held an auction of all its television stations where WGMU-CA and its repeaters were bought by Convergence Media Group, which was also buying nearby station WCWF (which it recalled WNMN).
 The sale was approved by the Federal Communications Commission (FCC) in July 2009.